 Watch rare footage of Bleach-era Nirvana performing ‘Negative Creep’

 During the Bleach era of Nirvana, the Seattle grunge outfit were on the brink of greatness.
-That said, the band were still somehow relatively unknown outside of their hometown and the few people who managed to see them during this exciting time are undoubtedly still talking about it all these decades later.
+Despite their rising stock, however, the band were still somehow relatively unknown outside of their hometown and the few people who managed to see them perform live during this exciting time are undoubtedly still talking about it all these decades later.

-For those of us that were not fortunate enough to catch the seminal group live during this period, thankfully there is a plethora of footage which is the closest thing we can get to seeing Kurt Cobain and co. before they ascended into stardom following the release of Nevermind in 1991.
-The footage doesn’t get much more special than this video of the band performing a raucous video of ‘Negative Creep’, a bonafide classic.
+For those of us that were not fortunate enough to catch the seminal group live during this period, thankfully there is a plethora of footage which is the closest thing we can get to seeing Kurt Cobain and the band before they ascended into stardom following the release of Nevermind in 1991.
+The footage doesn’t get much more impressive than this video of the band performing a raucous video of the bonafide classic ‘Negative Creep’.